umm0/business_profile/README.md

-# SPDX 3 business profile
+# SPDX 3 Operations profile
-SPDX 3 business profile discussion.
+SPDX 3 Operations profile discussion.

+The Operations profile idea came up after the LF Europe in Bilboa – September 2023.

+The proposal aims to add fields relating to operations, like
+* Application facts
+* Deliverable facts
+* Export control
+* Special technology – including AI
+* Country of origin
+* Obligations

 ## contribution / commenting
 In the JSON schema "$comment" keyword is used for annotations for the purpose of the ongoing discussions.
 The "$comment" keys and their values will be removed at some point.